US Inflation Calculator

 How is housing calculated in CPI?

-Different countries use different housing costs when calculating inflation rates.
+Different countries use different methods for capturing housing costs when calculating inflation rates.
 The United States uses the rental-equivalence approach, which is also used by Germany, Japan, and the United Kingdom, among others.
 The other way to measure housing costs is the user-cost approach, which is used by Canada and Sweden.

 With the user-cost approach, the cost of housing is based on the cost of renting or owning the home.
 For renters, this includes their monthly rent and any tenant's insurance premiums.
 For homeowners, this includes their mortgage interest cost, property taxes, home insurance, and maintenance.
 The user-cost also accounts for the cost of utilities, such as water, gas, and electricity.